franciscop/server/docs/documentation/options/README.md

 |---------|---------|---------------------|-------|------------|
 |`views`  |`views`  |`VIEWS=views`        |String |Folder path |

-The folder where you put your view files and templates.
+The folder where you put your view files, partials and templates.
 These are the files used by the [`render()` method](/documentation/reply/#render-).
 You can set it to any folder within your project.

+It walks the given directory so please make sure not to include the e.g. root directory since then it'll attempt to walk `node_modules` and that might delay the time to to launch the server significantly.

 To set the views folder in the environment add this to [your `.env`](#environment):